Integrated Solar Project

 In March 2018, Summerland conditionally received $6,000,000 in grant funding from the Federal Gas Tax Fund in support of Summerland's Solar+Storage Project.
 Click here to read the full news release.

-Following a thorough review of all District-owned property over 0.5 acres in size in consideration of the project site, the District’s former Public Works yard & storage area located at 13500 Prairie Valley Road/12591 Morrow Street/Denike Street was found to offer the best balance of appropriate zoning and long-term land use, environmental protection, fit with the project objectives, and available co-benefits.
+Following a thorough review of all District-owned property over 0.5 acres in size in consideration of the project site, the District’s former Public Works yard & storage area located at 13500 Prairie Valley Road/12591 Morrow Avenue/Denike Street was found to offer the best balance of appropriate zoning and long-term land use, environmental protection, fit with the project objectives, and available co-benefits.

 Click Here to view documents presented to council regarding the site selection process.